mrbone/ava-compare/README.md

 As we can see Ava is much faster than Mocha/Jest.

 Especially in Async test case, Jest and mocha always run in serial, so it last minutes, but ava run all the async case in parallel.
 So it much faster.

+Currently we only run very simple test case to compare the performance between these framwork, maybe we need more test cases get more details of the results.